 - 12 L CERPs / 12 pre-exam education hours (IBLCE)

-- This course is tutored by an experienced Lactation Consultant
+- This course is facilitated by an experienced International Board Certified Lactation Consultant (IBCLC)

 - Log in when it suits you 24/7/365